 - 1. HyperTransport implementations are strongly encouraged to allow responses with PassPW set to pass posted requests.
 However, they cannot rely upon this behavior system-wide to ensure deadlock-free operation.

 Allowing responses with PassPW set to pass posted writes creates more deterministic latency on behalf of Isochronous read traffic.
-See Appendix D for more details. - 2.These "No" cases only enforce ordering of transactions within the chain.
-Hosts and switches are allowed to treat them as "Yes/No" when the two packets have different destinations. - 3.2.
+See Appendix D for more details. - 2.
 Ordering is not affected by the setting of the Chain bit in posted requests.
-The Chain bit only affects the insertion of posted requests when other posted requests are being forwarded. - 4.3.
-Bridges (and hosts forwarding peer to peer traffic) may take advantage of the fact that end devices may not block either the posted request or response channels to relax the ordering of posted requests with responses to a "Yes/No".
+The Chain bit only affects the insertion of posted requests when other posted requests are being forwarded. - 3.
+Bridges may take advantage of the fact that end devices may not block either the posted request or response channels to relax the ordering of posted requests with responses to a "Yes/No".
 Note that when PassPW is 0, responses must still push posted writes to maintain producer-consumer ordering.